nicodel/runbikehike-cozy/README.md

-# Run, Bike, Hike...
+# Run, Bike, Hike…

 ## Description

-Run, Bike, Hike... is a personal sports log, along with a GPS recording application.
-What ever you sport activity is, you can use Run, Bike, Hike... to keep track of it and follow your progrees across time.
+Run, Bike, Hike… is a personal sports log, along with a GPS recording application.
+What ever you sport activity is, you can use Run, Bike, Hike… to keep track of it and follow your progrees across time.
 It allows you to record your running or biking sessions, so you can follow your sporting progress.
-You can be a running expert or an occasional hiker, Run, Bike, Hike... is giving simple and essentials functionalities.
+You can be a running expert or an occasional hiker, Run, Bike, Hike… is giving simple and essentials functionalities.
 During tracking, you can see the elapsed time, the distance traveled, the altitude.
 And once record is made, you can see your track on a map, your average speed, maximum altitude.
 Speed and altitude evolution are shown on a graph giving you a better understanding of given efforts.
 You can also record your weight training or swimming sessions, by entering the figures.
-Run, Bike, Hike... is a web application.
+Run, Bike, Hike… is a web application.
 It means that it can on any device using any browser.
 It needs a server in order to store all your data.
 And the good news is that you can host the server yourself in order to keep your data private.
-Run, Bike, Hike... can be hosted on a [Cozy](https://cozy.io) or on a [Node.js](https://nodejs.org) server.
+Run, Bike, Hike… can be hosted on a [Cozy](https://cozy.io) or on a [Node.js](https://nodejs.org) server.

 TODO: Change the icons for the new sert from icons8.
 <p data-l10n-id="credits" class="about">The sports icons are under CC BY, and made by <a href="http://icons8.com/">icons8.com</a>.</p>

 # How to install it in my Cozy instance?

-If you already have a Cozy instance setup, then you ~~can~~ (soon) will be able to install Run, Bike, Hike... either from the Marketplace or by hopping on the machine and running the following
+If you already have a Cozy instance setup, then you ~~can~~ (soon) will be able to install Run, Bike, Hike… either from the Marketplace or by hopping on the machine and running the following
 command: